-In Browney Academy we expect all pupils to:
+We expect all pupils to:

-- To follow school rules. - Be polite and respectful to others. - Be gentle and not to hurt others. - Be kind and helpful not hurt anybody's feelings. - Listen and not interrupt. - Work hard and don't waste their own time or that of others. - Move around the school in a calm and quiet manner. - Respect the environment and property of others. - Try their best in all activities and allow others to do the same.
+- To follow school rules. - Be polite and respectful to others. - Be gentle and not to hurt others. - Be kind and helpful not hurt anybody's feelings. - Listen and not interrupt. - Work hard and don't waste their own time or that of others. - Move around the Academy in a calm and quiet manner. - Respect the environment and property of others. - Do their best in all activities and allow others to do the same.